 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the Long Island City Southeast neighborhood in Queens, NY, residents most commonly identify their ethnicity or ancestry as Polish (12.3%).
-There are also a number of people of Italian ancestry (12.3%).
+In the Long Island City Southeast neighborhood in Queens, NY, residents most commonly identify their ethnicity or ancestry as South American (25.4%).
+There are also a number of people of Cuban ancestry (8.8%), and residents who report Dominican roots (8.3%), and some of the residents are also of Polish ancestry (4.4%), along with some Italian ancestry residents (4.4%), among others.
+In addition, 33.7% of the residents of this neighborhood were born in another country.

 Here most residents (100.0%) take the train to get to work.
 This neighborhood is distinguished by the high number of residents who take the train to work each day, which can be a very good way to get to work at a lower cost and with less pollution.